Minnesota Was Sweltering 10 Years Ago This Week

 And not just for a day or two, either.
-In fact, the entire month of March that year was a warm one.
-The National Weather Service office in La Crosse noted that just seven years ago, March 2012 is notable for "its record-breaking warmth, particularly across the Upper Midwest.
+In fact, the entire month of March 2012 was a warm one.
+The National Weather Service office in La Crosse noted that March 2012 is notable for "its record-breaking warmth, particularly across the Upper Midwest.
 Long stretches of record highs and record warm lows were set, a lot of them significantly (10 degrees or more), including all-time March records."

 And that record warmth was felt here in Rochester as well.
 The NWS says we set new records for high temperatures on 8 different days in March of 2012, including on St. Patrick's Day, when the thermometer topped out at a whopping 81 degrees!

 Do you remember that year?
 I sure do.
-My now-wife and I were busy making final preparations for our wedding-- we got married in Jamaica on March 23rd of that year (so, happy 8th anniversary to us today!)-- and had stopped off for a green beer (or two) in St. Paul at Sweeny's Saloon (where we were holding our reception in their way-cool Oak Room).
+My wife and I were busy making final preparations for our wedding-- we got married in Jamaica on March 23rd of that year-- and had stopped off for a green beer (or two) in St. Paul at Sweeny's Saloon, where we were holding our reception later that month.

-And, yeah, it was warm that day in St. Paul too-- so warm, in fact, that we were able to sit out on their deck in short sleeve shirts and shorts and soak in the sun while we enjoyed our green beer.
+And it was warm enough that day in St. Paul that we were able to sit out on their deck in short sleeve shirts and shorts and soak in the sun while we enjoyed our green beer.
 It's not often in Minnesota you get to do that on St. Patrick's Day!

 So while we'll certainly take the degree highs forecast for this week, they're not quite expected to get as warm as they did a decade ago.
 But it's better than the alternative of a late-season snowstorm from Old Man Winter, right?

 Listen to Curt St. John in the Mornings

 Weekdays from 6 to 10 a.m. on Quick Country 96.5